Skip to main content

 Footprinting

 Footprinting maps out the network architecture, infrastructure components, and their relationships.
-This technique gathers detailed information about the network to understand its structure and potential entry points.
+This technique builds a detailed picture of the target's network layout and systems.

-• Gathering details about network devices, operating systems, and software versions.
+• Collecting data on devices, operating systems, and software versions

 Social Engineering